 You are not alone.
 We know what it’s like because we’ve been there too.
 Women’s healthcare providers are being asked to see more patients with less time and fewer resources.
 There are moments in the day, often while in the midst of caring for patients, when you need answers about basic best practices.
 Trusted medical information often already exists but finding it quickly is a challenge, while the ever increasing virtual mountain of new data makes it even harder to separate the ‘signal’ from the ‘noise’.

 We created The ObG Project to be that resource, which can provide the information you need, quickly and easily accessible on your mobile device or at your desk, while you are in between patients or catching a few minutes on your commute home.
 We believe passionately that as a community, women’s healthcare professionals have a responsibility to help each other navigate the medical information ‘highway’ quickly and efficiently and remove barriers to knowledge.
 We want to make your day, work and life easier for you.

-To be the primary educational and social resource for women’s healthcare professionals.
+To be the primary educational resource for women’s healthcare professionals.

 Through the use of mobile friendly platforms, The ObG Project will provide knowledge and information that is